-The DeLamar acquisition does not meet the definition of a business combination as (i) the DeLamar Project is at the exploration stage with no defined mineral reserves, and (ii) Kinross DeLamar Mining Company doesn't contain any business processes, thus not meeting the definition of a business.
-Consequently, the transaction is not characterized as a business combination, and was accounted for as an asset acquisition.
+The DeLamar acquisition did not meet the definition of a business combination as (i) the DeLamar property was at the exploration stage with no defined mineral reserves, and (ii) Kinross DeLamar Mining Company did not contain any business processes, thus not meeting the definition of a business.
+Consequently, the transaction was not characterized as a business combination, and was accounted for as an asset acquisition.

-Since the acquisition of the DeLamar property is considered to be an asset acquisition and not a business combination for accounting purpose, assets acquired and liabilities assumed are assigned a carrying amount based on their relative fair value.
+Since the acquisition of the DeLamar property was considered to be an asset acquisition and not a business combination for accounting purpose, assets acquired and liabilities assumed were assigned a carrying amount based on their relative fair value.
 Direct attributable acquisition-related costs were capitalized as part of the cost of the asset in an asset acquisition.

-Florida Mountain Gold and Silver Project
+Florida Mountain Gold and Silver Deposit

-Integra executed in December 2017 Purchase and Sale Agreements with two private entities (Empire and Banner) to acquire patented claims in the past-producing Florida Mountain Gold and Silver Project ("Florida Mountain") for a total consideration of US\$2mm (C\$2.7mm) in cash.
-The Company completed the purchase of the Florida Mountain Empire claims in January 2018 and paid US\$1.6mm (C\$2.2mm) at closing.
+Integra executed in December 2017 Purchase and Sale Agreements with two private entities (Empire and Banner) to acquire patented claims in the past-producing Florida Mountain Gold and Silver Deposit ("Florida Mountain") for a total consideration of US\$2mm (C\$2.6mm) in cash.
+The Company completed the purchase of the Florida Mountain Empire claims in January 2018 and paid US\$1.6mm (C\$2.1mm) at closing.
 The Company completed the acquisition of the Florida Mountain Banner claims in the second quarter of 2018 and paid US\$0.4mm (C\$0.5mm) at closing.